MIR-MU/ntcir-mias-search/README.md

                             and merging takes place simmultaneously.
       --num-workers-merging NUM_WORKERS_MERGING
                             The number of processes that will rerank results.
-                            Defaults to 3.
+                            Defaults to 9.
 Note that querying, reranking, and merging takes place simmultaneously.
       --output-directory OUTPUT_DIRECTORY
                             The path to the directory, where the output files will be stored.
+Defaults to None.
       --plots PLOTS [PLOTS ...]
                             The path to the files, where the evaluation results will plotted.